-Exercise 16.1 Write a function called print\time that takes a Time object and prints it in the form hour:minute:second.
+Write a function called print_time that takes a Time object and prints it in the form hour:minute:second.
 Hint: the format sequence '%.2d' prints an integer using at least two digits, including a leading zero if necessary.

-Exercise 16.2 Write a boolean function called is\after that takes two Time objects, t1 and t2, and returns True if t1 follows t2 chronologically and False otherwise.
+Write a boolean function called is_after that takes two Time objects, t1 and t2, and returns True if t1 follows t2 chronologically and False otherwise.
 Challenge: don't use an if statement.

-16.2 Pure functions
+16.2 PURE FUNCTIONS

-In the next few sections, we'll write two functions that add time values.
+In the next few sections, we will write two functions that add time values.
 They demonstrate two kinds of functions: pure functions and modifiers.
 They also demonstrate a development plan I'll call prototype and patch, which is a way of tackling a complex problem by starting with a simple prototype and incrementally dealing with the complications.

-Here is a simple prototype of add\time:
+Here is a simple prototype of add_time: